Code-Institute-Submissions/The_Last_Wordbender_MS2_Project/README.md

 ## Future Features
-The main future features is to release the other three word games: Crossword Cornucopia, Hangman Heights and Riddle Rapture.
+The main future features is to develop and release the other three word games: Crossword Cornucopia, Hangman Heights and Riddle Rapture.

 ## Deployment